ai/yaspeller-ci/README.md

 Fast spelling check for Travis CI.

 It is just simple wrap for [yaspeller], CLI for [Yandex.Speller] API.
-But it run spelling check only on latest Node.js version in Travis CI, to speed up Travis CI build time and reduce unnecessary burden for Travis CI and Yandex.Speller API.
+But it run spelling check only in first Travis CI job, to speed up build time and reduce unnecessary burden for Travis CI and Yandex.Speller API.

 [Yandex.Speller]: https://tech.yandex.ru/speller/doc/dg/concepts/About-docpage/